Music (MUSI)

 Instruction with emphasis on correct performance techniques.
 A minimum of four hours practice per week is assumed for each credit taken.
 Private lessons may be taken each semester the student is enrolled.
 Non-majors may take private lessons for credit.
 Registration through Music Office.
 Note: Not an activity credit.
 See course fees.
 Offerings include Bagpipes, Bass Trombone, Bassoon, Clarinet, Computers in Music, Double Bass, Flute, French Horn, Guitar.
 Harp, Oboe, Organ, Percussion, Piano, Saxophone, Trombone, Trumpet, Tuba, Viola, Violin, Violoncello, Voice.

-A continuation of the study of musical materials and structures, progressing through the tonal systems of the 18th through 20th centuries.
+A continuation of the study of musical materials and structures, progressing through the tonal systems of the 18th through 20th centuries, (including qualities and inversions of triads and seventh chords, non-harmonic tones, and modulation to closely related keys).
+Students study principles of tonal music composition including diatonic harmony, formal, and contrapuntal practices.
+Exercises in four-part voice-leading and species counterpoint are supplemented by analyses of music from a variety of genres.
 Listening skills of harmonic, melodic and rhythmic dictation as well as sight singing skills are emphasized.
 Designed to develop in the student an understanding of larger forms and various tonal systems.
 Included is music from various cultures.
-Meets four hours weekly.
-Prerequisite: Minimum grade of C in MUS 104.
+Meet four hours weekly including MUSI 203L Aural Skills II Lab.

-A course designed to examine chromatic harmony and modulation.
-The course also will introduce counterpoint, with emphasis on the 18th century.
+Advanced study of melody, rhythm, diatonic and chromatic harmony in four voices, incorporating complex instrumental textures. include fluency in chromatic tonal harmony and voice-leading involving linear chords, the Neapolitan and augmented sixths, advanced modulation, ninth chords, and smaller musical forms.
+Coursework includes part-writing exercises, analysis of music literature, and composition.
+Covers voice leading, advanced chromatic harmonic progression, basic forms, and advanced modulation.
+The course also will include counterpoint, with emphasis on the 18th century.
 Included will be analysis, transcription and composition.
-Sightsinging and ear training are also a regular part of this course.
+Sight-singing and ear training are also a regular part of this course.
 Meet four hours weekly including MUSI 204L Aural Skills III Lab.
-Prerequisite: Minimum grade of C in MUSI 203.
-No fee applies.

 Composition I is an introduction to composition through private instruction.
 Private lesson fee applies.